PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:31:18
+Last updated: 2024-04-02 17:31:53
-Random Quote: To be what we are, and to become what we are capable of becoming, is the only end of life. - Robert Louis Stevenson
+Random Quote: Ideals are an imaginative understanding of that which is desirable in that which is possible. - Walter Lippmann